openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 on the overcloud nodes.
-The `ceph-admin` user has one set of public and private SSH keys created on the undercloud (in /home/stack/.ssh/ceph-admin-id_rsa.pub and .ssh/ceph-admin-id_rsa) which is distributed to all overcloud nodes.
-Unlike the `tripleo-admin` user, this allows the `ceph-admin` user to SSH from any overcloud node to any other overcloud node. `cephadm`_ requires this type of access in order to scale from more than one Ceph node.
+The `ceph-admin` user has one set of public and private SSH keys created on the undercloud (in /home/stack/.ssh/ceph-admin-id_rsa.pub and .ssh/ceph-admin-id_rsa) which is distributed to all overcloud nodes which host the Ceph Mgr and Mon service; only the public key is distributed to nodes in the Ceph cluster which do not run the Mgr or Mon service.
+Unlike the `tripleo-admin` user, this allows the `ceph-admin` user to SSH from any overcloud node hosting the Mon or Mgr service to any other overcloud node hosting the Mon or Mgr service.
+By default these services run on the controller nodes so this means by default that Controllers can SSH to each other but other nodes, e.g. CephStorage nodes, cannot SSH to Controller nodes. `cephadm`_ requires this type of access in order to scale from more than one Ceph node.

 The deployment definition as described TripleO Heat Templates, e.g. which servers run which services according to composable